Anthony Wood (businessman)

-Anthony J. Wood (born December 4, 1965) is an English-born American businessman and philanthropist.
-He is the founder, Chairman and CEO of Roku, Inc. In April 2021, he owned 15% stake in Roku, and had a net worth of US$7.2 billion.
+Anthony J. Wood (born December 4, 1965) is an American businessman and philanthropist.
+He is the founder, chairman and CEO of Roku, Inc. In April 2021, he owned 15% stake in Roku, and had a net worth of US$7.2 billion.

 Personal life

-Wood was born and grew up in Manchester, England, followed by the State of Georgia in the U.S. At the age of 13, he moved to the Netherlands with family, and then lived in Texas in the U.S.
+Wood was born and grew up in Manchester, England, followed by the state of Georgia in the U.S. At the age of 13, he moved to the Netherlands with family, and then lived in Texas in the U.S.

 In 1984, when Wood was a teenager, he published "Lunar Lander" in the Ahoy! magazine.
 He earned a bachelor's degree in electrical engineering from Texas A&M University.
 It was there that Wood met his wife, Susan, who was studying environmental design.
-The couple has three children, and reside in Palo Alto, California.
+The couple has three children, and resides in Palo Alto, California.

 Career

 While in college, Wood founded his first company, "AW Software", to sell computer programs.
 He also founded "SunRize Industries" while studying engineering, developing software and hardware for the Amiga.
 After graduating, he founded "SunRize version 2".
 Later, in 1995, Wood launched another company, "iBand", which was bought by Macromedia for $36 million.
 Wood became the vice president of Internet Authoring at Macromedia.

 Wood left Macromedia in September 1997 to launch ReplayTV, a digital video recorder (DVR) maker.
 Wood began working on the DVR development reportedly after being "frustrated" at missing episodes of Star Trek: The Next Generation.
 Features introduced by ReplayTV included ad-skipping, rewinding and pausing live television.
 Wood sold ReplayTV in 2001 to SONICblue Incorporated for US$42 million.

 In 2002, Wood founded Roku, Inc., his sixth startup, to market home digital devices.
 "Roku" means “six” in Japanese.
 In 2007 Netflix, Inc. employed Wood as the vice president of Netflix's "Internet TV", directly under Reed Hastings.
 Wood continued to be the CEO of Roku in this period.
 At Netflix, he built a team which developed a Netflix-streaming player as well as applications allowing PC users to stream Netflix onto their computers.
-Netflix later spun Wood’s engineering team back out to Roku.
+Netflix later spun Wood's engineering team back out to Roku.